KagakuAI/QSARcons/README.rst

-QSARcons – a tool for searching optimal consensus of QSAR models
+QSARcons - smart searching for consensus of QSAR models
 --------------------------------------------------------------------

-``QSARcons`` is a package for finding the optimal consensus of QSAR models.
-This project is motivated by the fact that there are many different chemical descriptors and machine learning methods which can be combined into multiple QSAR models.
-So, a smart selection of the optimal subset of QSAR models (consensus) can be reasonable for many applications.
+``QSARcons`` is a package designed to identify optimal consensus combinations of QSAR models.
+The project is built on the idea that the vast number of available chemical descriptors and machine-learning algorithms can produce a large variety of QSAR models.
+Selecting the most effective subset - and combining them into a consensus - can significantly improve the accuracy of the final consensus predictions.

 Overview
 --------------------------------------------------------------------

-``QSARcons`` can be used for:
+``QSARcons`` has two main layers in the workflow.

+1. Build multiple QSAR models (>100) using 2D chemical descriptors and traditional machine-learning algorithms.
+The individual modeling pipeline is intentionally kept simple, avoiding complex preprocessing steps.
+Optional stepwise hyperparameter optimization is available for all machine-learning methods.

+2. Identify the optimal consensus of the generated QSAR models using multiple search strategies:

-- Random consensus search
+- Random search
-- Systematic consensus search
+- Systematic search
-- Genetic consensus search
+- Genetic search

 Installation
 --------------------------------------------------------------------